icenold/ngBrowseReader/README.md

 # ngFileBrowseReader
-very easy to use reader service for angular(still dependent on jquery for now),I would appreciate any kind of help
+very easy to use reader service for angular(still dependent on jquery for now)